taigereye/cs91r/README.md

 - `n_years`: Total time period (number of steps).
 - `n_techstages`: Number of technological advancement stages it is possible to pass through.
 - `n_plants`: Total number of power plants.
 All begin as fossil fuel plants and can be converted to renewable.
+- `fplant_size`: Nameplate capacity of single fossil fuel plant.
+- `fplant_capacity`: Capacity factor of single fossil fuel plant.
+- `rplant_capacity`: Capacity factor of single renewable plant.
+Nameplate capacity (size) of renewable plant to be built can be calculated from other plant size/capacity parameters.
 - `c_co2_init`: Starting price of carbon per ton.
 - `co2_inc`: Increment of carbon tax as percent per year.
 - `c_ff_fix`: Annual fixed operation & maintenance costs of a fossil fuel plant per kW (avg of coal and natural gas).
 Independent of tech stage.